Rizwanazher/upsc/readme.md

- in this wesite  all the thing related to upsc will be available here
+We will try to provide all the things related to upsc On this website.